...

 Student talking time is an essential part of any successful ESL class for learning English – after all, there’s no point in learning a new language if you don’t get the chance to practice it.
 By promoting student participation and creating an inclusive learning environment, you can help ensure that all of your students have plenty of opportunities to use English in a meaningful way.
 Learning a language is a skill, just like learning to ride a bike or being a barista.
 The learner must be involved to learn it, and mistakes are part of the learning process.

 Students learn when they get enough chances to use and learn new words and vocabulary.
 But this cannot happen in a class where there is too much TTT.
-In every English lesson, every lesson plan should be reducing teacher’s talking time and increase the students talking time.
+In every English lesson, every lesson plan should reduce the teacher’s talking time and increase the students talking time.
 Only then will students have enough time to practice to make mistakes, self-correct, and eventually boost confidence and improve their English skills.

 Related Articles